 PROFESSORS WHO MENTOR AND GUIDE

 Concordia–Chicago students find their path to career success.
 Professors provide personalized guidance and support as they help students identify career interests and master the knowledge and skills required to succeed in their chosen field.
 Through the First Year Experience at CUC, incoming freshmen begin to develop personal connections with professors and other staff right from the start of their first semester.

 Students expand their opportunities through diverse experiences.
 They learn within a variety of dynamic, academic disciplines grounded in Christian faith.
 They learn by doing, as they engage in service activities, internships, applied research, leadership, and off-campus opportunities throughout the world.
 And they learn in a community with students from various backgrounds and cultures from across the globe.
 Such experiences widen students’ perspectives, versatility, and future prospects.

 Concordia–Chicago students get an education for the whole person, with far-reaching impact.
 Rich in the Lutheran tradition of education, CUC provides an impactful experience that includes faith enrichment and guidance toward ethical lives of integrity.
 The spirit of community inspires students to meet the needs of the world in which they live, serve, and work.

 RIGOROUS ACADEMIC PROGRAMS

 Concordia University Chicago specializes in combining 21st-century knowledge and skills development with opportunities for a values-based education focused on each individual.
-It’s why CUC students thrive not only during their four years of college but far beyond, for the entirety of their successful careers, vocations and purposeful lives.
-Offering more than 70 areas of undergraduate study in the arts & sciences, business, education and healthcare, Concordia–Chicago effectively combines the benefits of experiential learning, personalized mentoring and ethical leadership development.
+It’s why CUC students thrive not only during their four years of college, but also far beyond for the entirety of their successful careers, vocations, and purposeful lives.
+Offering more than 70 areas of undergraduate study in the arts & sciences, business, education, and healthcare, Concordia–Chicago effectively combines the benefits of experiential learning, personalized mentoring and ethical leadership development.